Jasmia Robinson

 Jasmia Tyshier Robinson (born 21 April 1987) is a model and singer.
-Robinson was the last eliminated or came third on the second cycle of Britain's Next Top Model.
+Robinson was the last eliminated on the second cycle of Britain's Next Top Model.
 Robinson has worked with the likes of L’Oreal, Sensationnel and Burberry.
 Robinson is now developing a music career and writes for NXG Magazine with a regular feature.
-After that, Robinson joined the eighteenth cycle of America's Next Top Model, but she was eliminated first or came fourteenth.
+After that, Robinson joined the eighteenth cycle of America's Next Top Model, but she was eliminated first.

 Early life

 Robinson was born in Hackney, East London, to a Scottish mother and a father of Jamaican descent.
 Robinson is the second youngest of 10 siblings.
 At 4 months old Robinson’s family moved to Highgate, North London, where she attended Ashmount Primary School and went on to Highgate Wood Performing Arts College.
 Robinson later trained to be a make-up artist at Barnet College, earning a diploma in Theatrical and Media Makeup.
 She also graduated from Harrow Wheald College completing an Art History course.